Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 And neither study shows that U.S. diplomats were attacked or even harmed, he says.

-"At the moment there is no data whatsoever that these people are suffering from any brain injury," Della Sala says.
+"At the moment, there is no data whatsoever that these people are suffering from any brain injury," Della Sala says.
 "There is no evidence."

 In other words, no support for Havana syndrome.

-More criticism came in February during a scientific panel held in conjunction with the American Association for the Advancement of Science meeting.
+More criticism came in February during a scientific panel held in conjunction with the American Association for the Advancement of Science's annual meeting.
 The event took place at the Cuban Embassy in Washington, D.C.

 Several scientists on the panel said they are frustrated that the medical studies have so far omitted critical information.

-"Our concern is that none of the data was shared, we don't have access to the raw data," says Dr. Janina Galler, a professor of psychiatry at Harvard Medical School.
+"Our concern is that none of the data was shared.
+We don't have access to the raw data," says Dr. Janina Galler, a professor of psychiatry at Harvard Medical School.
 "We don't have access even to the full sample size and how individuals were selected and why so many were not included in the study at the end of the day. "

-Another complaint was that the U.S. has had nearly two years to back up its claims of an attack, but has yet to do so.
+Another complaint was that the U.S. has had nearly two years to back up its claims of an attack but has yet to do so.

-"There's a whole story that there's a group of diplomats, they were attacked with a weapon, and they have brain injury," says Dr. Mitchell Valdes Sosa, who directs the Cuban Neuroscience Center in Havana.
+"There's a whole story that there's a group of diplomats, they were attacked with a weapon and they have brain injury," says Dr. Mitchell Valdés-Sosa, who directs the Cuban Neurosciences Center in Havana.
 "There's no evidence for brain injury.
 There is no evidence of an attack.
-You see vague symptoms that are very prevalent, that are common to any cross-section of the population."
+You see vague symptoms that are very prevalent, that are common to any cross section of the population."

-Even some scientists who once believed in the attack narrative, now reject it.
+Even some scientists who once believed in the attack narrative now reject it.

-"When I first heard about it, I think like everybody I was very concerned.
+"When I first heard about it, I think, like everybody, I was very concerned.
 It's terrible.
 Americans injured.
 I was very concerned that there was a weapon," says Douglas Fields, a brain scientist who spent months investigating the events in Cuba.

 Fields read the medical studies.
 He interviewed experts on brain injury and inner ear problems.
 He even went to Cuba.
 But he didn't find any evidence to support the claim of an attack.